Daniel-Nikpayuk/CPPF-CTR/README.md

 My analysis confirms Toby Sanger's: that the NDP with their time in office have proven to be the most responsible economic managers out of the three.

+As with his analysis, I have compared the party fiscals over the provincial and territorial budgets; the federal budget alone, as well as a combination of provinces, territories, and federal Canada.
+There are two exceptions: Northwest Territories as well as Nunavut have been excluded from these comparisons as neither run government by parties, but rather by consensus.
+That still leaves 10 provinces, and 1 territory (Yukon), as well as 1 federal budget between the years of 1981-2013.
+That's 33 years in a single time frame, but as there are 12 regions, that adds up to 396 (12\*33=396) years of data to work with.

+### Provincial / Territorial:

 ![from: Canadian Federal and Provincial Comparative Analysis (prov).csv](images/surplus \(prov\).jpg)

-So NDP have about 72 years of provincial experience, and about 31 of those years they ran surpluses.
+The NDP have about 72 years of provincial experience, and about 31 of those years they ran surpluses.
-Conservatives on the other hand have about 148 years of experience, and
+Conservatives on the other hand have about 148 years of experience provincially, and have about 54 years of surpluses.
+Provincial Liberals have 100 years in, and have the least number of surpluses: 19.

 ![from: Canadian Federal and Provincial Comparative Analysis (prov).csv](images/deficit \(prov\).jpg)

+As Toby Sanger has pointed out, looking only at the number of surpluses and deficits is an incomplete picture.
+You have to look at how big or small such surpluses and deficits have been over the years.
+Given that subtleties such as inflation skew the absolute numbers, in order to make them comparable we divide any year's budget balance by the GDP of that year.

+Taking the average of this quantity over the provinces, shows in fact the average budget balance for all three parties has been a deficit, but out of the three, again the NDP has the lowest such average deficit at about 0.25%.
+The Conservatives coming in much higher at 0.59%, and the Liberals again trailing behind at about 0.94% the relative provincial productive abilities.

+If you like graphs less, here's the same data in table form:

 <table>
  <tr>